-- In the spring of 2012, the Baseball America Prospect Handbook rated Springer as the 3rd-best prospect in the Astros' organization, and then again in the offseason before 2013 spring training.
+- In 2012, Baseball America rated Springer as the 3rd-best prospect in the Astros' organization, and then again in the offseason before 2013 spring training.

 He moved up to #2 in the winter before 2014 spring camps opened, behind only Carlos Correa.

-- Springer's energy is infectious, and the Astros credit him with helping Delino DeShields, Jr. play harder after rooming with him in 2011 instructional league and 2012 spring training.
+Springer's energy is infectious.
+The Astros credit him with helping Delino DeShields, Jr. play harder after rooming with him in 2011 instructional league and 2012 spring training.

 Astros manager Bo Porter said many times, when he was Houston's skipper, that Springer's game is reminiscent of Torii Hunter, and he thought it would be a good idea for Springer to latch onto him as a possible mentor.